The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT

-However, in the light of above theorem, we see that the sum-dof are limited by $1$ when there is no CSIT. \end{remark}

-\begin{remark} The work in \cite{Cadambe} was generalized in \cite{GouJafar} to the case of the MIMO IC with perfect CSIT where all transmitters have $M$ antennas and all receivers have $N$ antennas each.
-In the case where all terminals have the same number of antennas, the sum-dof with perfect CSIT were proved to be $MK/2$.
-With no CSIT as per the above theorem, the dof collapse to $M$. \end{remark}
+However, in light of the above theorem, we see that the sum-DoF are limited to $1$ when there is no CSIT.
+The work of \cite{Cadambe} has been generalized in \cite{GouJafar} to the case of time-varying MIMO IC with perfect CSI at all nodes where all transmitters have $M$ antennas and all receivers have $N$ antennas each.
+If we compare the sum-DoF achievable with perfect CSIT and no CSIT in the special case of $M = N$, we observe that the sum-DoF collapse from $\frac{MK}{2}$ with perfect CSIT to $M$ without CSIT. \end{remark}